'House of Cards' employees allege sexual harassment, assault by Kevin Spacey

 "There was one instance [when] a grip bent over to pick something up and his ass crack was showing, and Kevin Spacey made a sexual comment about it," he recalled, adding that the comment Spacey made was "nice ass."

 The allegations about Spacey also come as the entertainment world is reckoning with fallout from the Harvey Weinstein sexual harassment scandal.
-Dozens of women have accused of sexual harassment and police are investigating assault claims.
+Dozens of women have accused him of sexual harassment and police are investigating assault claims.
 Weinstein has apologized for his behavior, but he denies all allegations of nonconsensual sex.